shirewoman2/Consultancy/README.md

 spend hours tediously opening, changing, saving, and closing them all manually, please talk to Laura Shireman.

-# Check on how simulations were set up
+# Check how simulations were set up

 As we mentioned, one of our goals was to increase accuracy.
 For this reason, several functions in the SimcypConsultancy package are set up